que-es-entity-framework

 Entity Framework is an Object-Relational Mapping (ORM) developed by Microsoft as part of its .NET technology platform.

-That is, instead of writing SQL queries “manually,” with Entity Framework we can work with the database using C# code directly.
+That is, instead of writing SQL queries “by hand,” with Entity Framework we can work with the database directly using C# code.

-Entity Framework will take care of doing all the heavy lifting in the database for us (such as mapping between C# entities and tables, performing CRUD operations, etc.).
+Entity Framework will handle all the heavy lifting in the database for us (like mapping between C# entities and tables, performing CRUD operations, etc.).

-With Entity Framework, handling data in .NET applications becomes very simple and fast.
+With Entity Framework, managing data in .NET applications becomes very simple and fast.
 It allows us to focus on business logic and be more productive (which will make your boss very happy 😏).

-So let’s dedicate this course to getting to know Entity Framework.
-But before diving deeper, let’s start from the beginning by seeing what an ORM is 👇.
+So we are going to dedicate this course to getting to know Entity Framework.
+But before diving deeper, let’s start at the beginning by seeing what an ORM is 👇.

 In our case, Entity Framework is for C#.
 But there are many other ORMs for many other languages.